AdamDWalker/EncryptionExample/README.md

   Alternatively you can import the SQL database provided in the repo.

-  Then run the index.html file, input data into the forms and it should be encrypted and added to the database.
+  Add index.html and EncryptionExample.php to a WAMP server and then run the index.html file, input data into the forms and it should be encrypted and added to the database.